Causes of death (hlth_cdeath)

 15.2.
 Comparability - over time

-Due to the fact that in 2003 the tenth revision of the ICD has been adopted the data between 1994-2002 and starting from 2003 could not be always comparable.
+Since the tenth revision of the ICD was adopted in 2003, data between 1994 and 2002 and from 2003 onwards are not always comparable.
 Moreover time series for data on stillbirths starts in 2011 and no information on previous data is available.

 15.2.1.
 Length of comparable time series